bsplku/KHBM2019_SummerSchool/Classification_of_fMRI_volume/README.md

 ##

-# 2. Sensorimotor task classification using MLP (Tensorflow)
+# 2. Task classification using neural network (Tensorflow)

    __2-1.
 Input data__
      - Showing the brain volume data and converting to actual input of MLP.